Tharon-C/CSS-in-Components/PITCHME.md

 ---

 ### Implicit coupling
-Parallel maintenance and a superficial relationship that requires disapline
+This is just a superficial relationship that requires disipline and parallel maintanance.
+Still have global variabls so scoping only happens through naming conventions.
 ---

 ### Side Effects